quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 # The Experiment:

 So according to Robb Wolf, you should test your glucose 4 times over the course of a carb tolerance test: once before (a baseline fasting measure) and three times after eating the carb in question.
-Each of these times after should be based on when you start eating the carb, with a test at 1 hour, 2 hours, and 3 hours after eating.
+Each of the measurements after eating should be based on when you start eating the carb, with a test at 1 hour, 2 hours, and 3 hours after eating.
 While researching for the article, I did come across some research that leads me to believe that a test at 30-minutes after may be beneficial as well (so I'll probably include that for future tests).[^3]

 Even though there can be three (or four) tests completed after eating, the most informative value is the 2-hour test.
 You should be shooting for a value below 140 mg/dL (7.8 mmol/L) for a normal reading (read: not metabolically deranged) and a value below 120 mg/dL (6.7 mmol/L) for an optimal reading.